rmoehn/cartpole/interruptibility/related.md

 interruptions; they're only required to *converge* to the behaviour of an uninterrupted, optimal agent.
 (2) for Q-learning to be safely interruptible, it needs to visit every state infinitely often and we need a specific interruption scheme.
-(I don't understand the paper completely, so it might well be my statements about it are inaccurate.)
+(I don't understand the paper completely, so my statements about it might be inaccurate.)

 We see that possible solutions to the problem of interruptibility are still fairly theoretical and not applicable to real-world RL systems.
 What we can do